Create a map

-- Click the Washington-New York Route layer to display its four sublayers.
+- Click the arrow next to the Washington-New York Route layer to display its four sublayers.

-- Uncheck the layer for Washington-New York Route (RouteInfo).
+- Uncheck the Washington-New York Route (RouteInfo) sublayer.

-The Washington-New York Route (Stops) and Washington-New-York Route (DirectionLines) should be the only checked sublayers.
+The Washington-New York Route (Stops) and Washington-New-York Route (DirectionLines) are the only checked sublayers.

 - In the same manner, move the Washington-New York Route layer to the second position.